nickrtorres/cecs342-lab/00/fe.md

 @TODO -- parse trees and ASTs

-Context-free grammars consist of a single start symbol and a finite number of terminal and nonterminal symbols.
+[Context-free grammars][CFG] consist of a single start symbol and a finite number of terminal and nonterminal symbols.
 Nonterminal symbols expand into other nonterminal or terminal symbols through *production rules*.

 Context-free grammars are often expressed in [Backus-Naur form][BNF] (BNF).
-BNF uses angle brackets for nonterminals and the metasyntactic symbol `::=` to denote a production rule.
+BNF uses angle brackets for nonterminals and the `::=` symbol to denote a production rule.
 Everything else (i.e. an element not in angle brackets) is considered a terminal symbol.